white-noise/faye/README.md

 - consistent use of color, indentation, rules, and arrows
 - cleaner date/posting indication for writing
 - paring down library subsection to include only a small selection of books with longer inclusions/attached information
+- Should we allow for some flag for whether an article is displayed or not?
+If logged in, we could allow for viewing, but also maybe we can keep things pretty casual
+- Embedded images in posts could be fun, but would involve modifying the body of the post object with a secondary model

 ## next steps (general)
 - including true home buttons in relevant pages